 Co-Education at King’s House School

 This decision reflects the strong demand from current and prospective parents for a co-ed prep school in Richmond.
 We also appreciate that many parents value the practicalities of one school for all their children.
-King’s House Nursery has been co-ed since it opened in 2009, and we are delighted that girls will now be able to transition into our Reception Class.
+King’s House Nursery opened in 2009, and has been operating as a successful co-ed nursery since then; we are delighted that all children attending the Nursery will now be able to transition into Reception at the School.

 A nurturing environment, happiness and excellent pastoral care remain at the heart of our ethos, which is highly valued by the King’s House community.
 We will continue to foster a lifelong love of learning in a caring and supportive environment, where children feel secure and able to flourish.
 We have now started a preparation and refurbishment programme to realign our school infrastructure that will ensure all pupils benefit from excellent facilities at King’s House.